 Becoming a level 4 or 5 is my branch invitation only.
 Officials who are interested in becoming a level 4 or 5 should contract their district RIC for further information.

 You CANNOT upgrade from a Level 2 to a Level 3 at the regular one-day clinic.
 You MUST attend a refresher Level II Clinic this fall.
 Once the season starts, you will need to obtain a recommendation from your RIC, and then you will be required to attend the Level 3 upgrade clinic later on in the season .

 No. You must be invited to attend a Level 4 clinic.
 These are normally held every two to three seasons.

 The first thing to do is to obtain a Hockey Canada Officials Interbranch Transfer Form.
 You can download a copy from our website (FORMS).
-Have your previous RIC complete the form, and forward or bring a copy of this Hockey Canada Transfer Form to your ODHA District RIC and also to your Clinic.
+Have your previous RIC complete the form, and forward or bring a copy of this Hockey Canada Transfer Form to your HEO District RIC and also to your Clinic.

 Level 1 or 2 officials who have taken a year or more off are free to return to the level they were currently certified at.
 Since the level 3 clinic is by invite only, any level 3 official who misses a year of certification will have to return to level 2 and apply for an upgrade.
 Any level 4, 5 or 6 official who misses a year of certification will have to return to level 3 and apply for an upgrade.

 Registration for all full-day clinics will begin at 8:30am.
 The clinics will begin promptly at 9:00am and end between 4:00 and 5:00pm, with a ½ hour break for lunch.